 185 North Main Street - Minerva and Danial DeLand House

 Welcome to the busy corner of 185 North Main Street and Whitney Road – an intersection that you may have passed many times.

-This Deland house has deep roots in Fairport.
-Daniel and his brother Henry, and Minerva’s brother, Joseph Parce, operated the Deland Chemical Company which occupied the factory site on the northeast side of the canal between Main and Parker Streets.
+This DeLand house has deep roots in Fairport.
+Daniel and his brother Henry DeLand, and Minerva’s brother, Joseph Parce, operated the DeLand Chemical Company which occupied the factory site on the northeast side of the canal between Main and Parker Streets.
 It is now known as the Box Factory.

 Daniel was a leading citizen in the community as town justice, an active member of the Democratic party and an active member of the First Baptist Church.
 Sadly, he died at age 49, in a tragic elevator accident in his factory.

 Minerva Parce DeLand was prominent as well, in charity and church work.
 She helped raise money for the First Baptist Church at the four corners of the village—where the rose glass window was dedicated to husband Daniel.
 She taught Sunday School there and also supported the Mechanics Institute of Rochester – now Rochester Institute of Technology.
 When Minerva passed away in 1902, her death was noted as “removing the last member of the DeLand family from a homestead occupied for some 45 years.”

 This 4,000 square foot historic house is presently owned by Laura and Michael DiCaprio.
 It is locally designated and listed on the National Register of Historic Places.
 They pursued this designation with supporting documentation from the Society.
 The DiCaprio’s are the fourth owners of the DeLand House and barn.
 Previous owners, with connection to a local garden store, added landscaping in the back, and the handsome flagstones that rim the house and gardens.

 One of the first projects that the DiCaprio's tackled was extensive electrical work.
 While that was underway, the attic revealed a wonderful surprise!